Dance Valley

 Result

-Dance Valley regained relevance to younger crowds and sustainable commercial growth.
-Until this day, the ambassador system is the most effective and cost-effective campaign element of Dance Valley.
+Dance Valley regained relevance to younger crowds and sustainable commercial growth for the future.
+The ambassador system remains the most effective and cost-effective campaign element of Dance Valley to this day.

 Previous